Recap: Cyber Fashion Week 2020

 To further encourage the significance of social distancing - international fashion brands, artists, musicians, and models have united digitally from May 25-30th to combine the intersections of fashion, music, art, photography and performance.

-Creatives from New York, London, Jerusalem, Amman, Reyjkavik, and more have joined forced collectively to support one another.
+Creatives from New York, London, Jerusalem, Amman, Reyjkavik, and more have joined forces collectively to support one another.
 The events and activities which took place included digital look books, 3D model art, digital sketching edited onto model photos, FaceTime shoots, live DJ sets, music performances recorded on webcams, virtual styling, and virtual after parties.

 Palestinian fashion brand tRASHY Clothing debuted their 3D runway, which is a showcase of past, present, and future collections of the Palestinian brand.
 The 3D runway also included a sneak peak of a look from the AW20 collection show which got postponed due to COVID-19. tRASHY also had their customers and friends of the brand scan themselves wearing tRASHY pieces to be animated into this virtual runway show, where scans were sent in from all around the world.